-Select 3D Rotate tool from the Modify panel.
+Select the Modify on the Menu Bar, then 3D Operations and pick Rotate 3D from the list of four commands.
 At the command, "select objects", pick the solid on the graphical display and Enter to proceed to the second part of the function.
-You are going to rotate the solid part on the x-axis, so pick any point on the display and then, with the Ortho mode still "on", pick a second point drawing a line on the x-axis.
+You are going to rotate the solid part on the x-axis, so pick any point on the display and then with the Ortho mode still "on" pick a second point drawing a line on the x-axis.
 Type -90 to rotate the solid as shown in Figure 6.32.

-To rotate the solid in the XY plane, select the regular Rotate command on the Modify panel.
-Select the Rotate command on the Modify panel and pick the solid.
+To rotate the solid in the XY plane, select the regular Rotate command on the Modify toolbar.
+Select the Rotate command on the Modify toolbar and pick the solid.
 The selected entity will be dotted and to continue with the command, press Enter to select the base point of rotation.
 Select any point at the base of the solid with the left mouse button and then type 90 for the degrees of counter clockwise rotation to finish this detail (See Figure 6.33).